Yertugan06/AI-Engineer-roadmap-2025-by-codebasics/README.md

 # 🧠 AI Engineer Roadmap 2025 - My Learning Journey

 Welcome to my personal journey as I follow the **AI Engineer Roadmap 2025 by Codebasics**.
-This repository documents my progress and projects as I learn skills required to become an AI/ML Engineer from scratch.
+This repository documents my projects as I learn skills required to become an AI/ML Engineer from scratch.

 ---